BusbyLab/git-gh-demo/README.md

     git commit -a

-This command commits all of the changes we just added and opens up an instance of `nano`:
+<br> This command commits all of the changes we just added and opens up
+an instance of `nano`:

     GNU nano 6.2